By: Author John Cunningham. Published: 2019/06/10 at 8:31 pm

 The other options work for most mowers, but they may flood the engine with gas and so the engine might not restart for 30 minutes or so until it dry’s out, but it won’t hurt the engine any.

 Using a clean cloth, cover the mouth of the carburetor, this restricts airflow and chokes the engine.

 Gas Tap – Most lawn mowers will have a gas tap, it lives usually beside the carburetor and when turned to the off position, kills the gas flowing to the engine.
 Need help finding your gas tap, click here.

 Turning the gas off won’t take effect right away; it may take a minute or two before the engine starts to stumble and eventually stalls.

-If you don’t have a tap, you can stop fuel flowing to the carburetor by pinching the gas line with a pliers or vice grips.
+If you don’t have a tap, you can stop fuel flowing to the carburetor by pinching the gas line with pliers or vice grips.

 Plug Wire – The plug wire carries voltage and will shock if you just grab it; it’s not enough to kill you, but if you have a heart complaint, it could.
 It’s quite safe to pull the plug wire while using plastic-handled pliers.

-The plug wire is a push on pull off fit and are pretty easy to remove, sometimes however, they can be on pretty tight, so twisting while pulling helps.
-Be mindful, mower will move towards you if not secured, you don’t want your toes going under the deck.
+The plug wire is a push-on pull-off fit and is pretty easy to remove, sometimes, however, they can be on pretty tight, so twisting while pulling helps.
+Be mindful, the mower will move towards you if not secured, you don’t want your toes going under the deck.

 Be smart about this: move the mower so that the front wheels face a wall, then yank on the wire.